 These are a few recommended meetings.
 Meetings can be tailored to your specific teams.
 Initially, sales and marketing teams may need more frequent meetings to realize their shared goals and work together effectively, which may change over time.

 Sales and marketing alignment is a critical aspect of a successful business.
-Though achieving this alignment can be challenging, the goal of these two teams is generating revenue.
+Though achieving this alignment can be challenging, the goal of these two teams is to generate revenue.
 Once both teams communicate openly and realize their shared goal, it’s much easier to align and work together toward achieving that goal.